Darwin Day 2020: Sequencing life – for the future of life

 Open for all – no registration necessary.
 The event is held in English.

 Svein Stølen, Rector, UiO (Homepage)

 Kjetill S. Jakobsen, Chair of CEES, UiO (Homepage)

 Understanding genome evolution and disease using 240 mammals

-Kerstin Lindblad-Toh, Uppsala University & Life Laboratory Uppsala & Broad Institute (Homepage)
+Kerstin Lindblad-Toh, Uppsala University & Life Laboratory Uppsala, Sweden & Broad Institute, USA (Homepage)

 Harnessing the power of genomics to secure a sustainable future

 Maren Wellenreuther, The university of Auckland, New Zealand (Homepage)